 If you choose to Move a file, the Target directory becomes required.
 This allows you to specify the directory to use for the processed files.

-5. Scheduling: This tab allows you to specify the start times and end times for scheduled execution (choose the three dots to the right of the line in order to see this window).
-Also you can specify days of the week or particular dates to exclude from scheduling.
-The Time Zone drop-down menu allows to specify the Time Zone that should be used for scheduling; by default, it is set to the Time Zone of the console during initial configuration.
+7. Scheduling: This tab allows you to specify the start times and end times for scheduled execution (choose the three dots to the right of the line in order to see this window).
+Also, you can specify days of the week or particular dates to exclude from scheduling.
+The Time Zone drop-down menu allows you to specify the Time Zone that should be used for scheduling; by default, it is set to the Time Zone of the console during initial configuration.

 Minimum seconds since file modified: minimum number of seconds elapsed since file modified.